jack-r-warren/jackwarren-info/src/markdown/posts/projects/auto-csp/trials-and-tribulations.md

 ### CDNs make CSP look ridiculous

 I use Netlify and CloudFlare for hosting and proxying on my website.
 This, in turn, means that there's servers that I don't control who will be contacted in the course of my website loading.
-If I run Auto CSP on my own website, the output is littered with referenced to a random subdomain of Amazon's Cloudfront CDN, which could change at any time.
+If I run Auto CSP on my own website, the output is littered with references to a random subdomain of Amazon's Cloudfront CDN, which could change at any time.

 ```text
 ... font-src https://d33wubrfki0l68.cloudfront.net; img-src 'self' data: https://d33wubrfki0l68.cloudfront.net https://api.netlify.com; ...